vi/http_file_uploader/README.md

 * Listening for connections on UNIX path
 * Using stdin/stdout to serve one connection, inetd-style
 * Accepting connections from a pre-bound TCP or UNIX socket e.g. from SystemD socket activation service
+* Decoding multipart request bodies, selecting specific field from it (or optionally just streaming the whole request body).
+Or just simply starting programs on each request (even without body).

 Sink features: